-(G) MARIJUANA ENFORCEMENT
+(F) MARIJUANA ENFORCEMENT

-The Medical Marijuana Enforcement Division (MMED) was created by H.B.
-10-1284, which created the State Licensing Authority.
-H.B.
-13-1317 implemented major provisions of Amendment 64 by creating the Colorado Retail Marijuana Code.
-The bill updated the division name to Marijuana Enforcement Division and gave the division the authority to regulate both medical and retail marijuana.
-The division regulates and controls the licensing of cultivation and manufacture, distribution, and sale of marijuana and marijuanainfused products in the State.
+HB 10-1284 created the Medical Marijuana Enforcement Division and the State Licensing Authority.
+HB 13-1317 implemented major provisions of Amendment 64 by creating the Colorado Retail Marijuana Code.
+HB 13-1317 updated the division name to Marijuana Enforcement Division and gave the division the authority to regulate both medical and retail marijuana.
+The division regulates and controls the licensing of cultivation and manufacture, distribution, and sale of marijuana and marijuana-infused products in the State.
 The Authority is authorized to adopt rules, forms, and applications to enforce the provisions of the Constitution and statutes.
 The Marijuana Cash Fund and the Marijuana Tax Cash Fund are the funding sources for the division.

-(G) MARIJUANA ENFORCEMENT, INDIRECT COST ASSESSMENT
+(F) MARIJUANA ENFORCEMENT, INDIRECT COST ASSESSMENT

-This line item was created in FY 2013-14 to reflect the total indirect cost assessment against the Marijuana Tax Cash Fund for the Department of Revenue.
+This line item was created in FY 2013-14 to reflect the total indirect cost assessment against the Marijuana Tax Cash Fund for the Department.
 The request for this line item is based on the Indirect Cost Allocation Plan and is updated each year to reflect accurate assessments against this fund.